PuddletownDesign/puddlejumper/readme.md

 		'Rating' => 'text'
 	));

 Simple class to allow you to create custom post types from the above code.
 Only the first block is needed.
 The second adds custom meta boxes onto the post type.
+Add as many custom meta boxes as you like organized by label.

 This has also been extended to allow you to rename the default posts type from "Posts".